-Ylläs-Levi 60 km is a classic technique long distance ski race.
-Here are some hints and tips for first time long distance skiers.
+Ylläs-Levi 67 km and 50 km are classic technique long distance ski races.
+Here are some hints and tips for the first-timers.

 Your ski boot determines what binding you need to have on your skis so choose your boots before you buy your skis.
 Before you go shopping for ski boots, ask yourself: How important is comfort?
 Do I need a broad or a narrow boot?
 How about weight?
 Extra insulation?
 After you know the answers for these, a shop assistant will be able to help you.
 Try to find suitable and comfortable ski boots.

 The skis are the most important pieces of equipment in skiing.
 Try to find skis that will give you both a good kick and a fast glide.
 You could either get waxable or waxless skis.
 In general more expensive skis are lighter and have a base that will make you glide better.
 For the first time long distance skiers it is advised to ask for ski shop assistant’s professional help when buying skis.